St. Jerome Emiliani Foster Care

 - May be single (non cohabitating) or married*

 - Physically and emotionally stable

 - Attend pre-service training

 Due to the capacity of the case management work that is provided to our youth and families we only service foster homes in the Houston Metropolitan area.

 The process in becoming a foster parent can take a minimum of 3 months.
 This process includes; intake, orientation, training, and a home study.
 If you are interested in beginning this process, please begin by filling out our online questionnaire.

 If you have additional questions or are not interested in becoming a foster parent but want to provide help/volunteer in another capacity, please contact us at 713-874-6501, or email SJEHCRecruitment@CatholicCharities.org.

 Frequently Asked Questions

-Once a family is verified a child can be placed in the home right away.
-However, it may take any where from 3 days to a year for children to arrive to Texas.
+Once a family is verified youth can be placed in the home right away.
+However, it may take any where from 3 days to a year for youth to arrive to Texas.